 Edwin L. Aguirre

 Each year, a leading scientist in the field of materials science comes to UMass Lowell to present a lecture in memory of Sukant K. Tripathy.
-The late UMass Lowell professor of chemistry was an internationally recognized leader in research of thin polymer films in electronics and optics, publishing more than 200 refereed papers and holding two dozen patents.
+The late UMass Lowell professor of chemistry was an internationally recognized leader in research in the area of thin polymer films in electronics and optics, publishing more than 200 refereed papers and holding two dozen patents.
 He founded the Center for Advanced Materials (CAM) and was formerly the University’s provost and vice chancellor for academic affairs.

 Other campus activities honoring Tripathy’s memory include the Tripathy Endowed Memorial Summer Graduate Fellowship, which is awarded to doctoral students for outstanding research in the fields of materials and polymer sciences, and the Tripathy Memorial Symposium, which showcases the latest advances in the field each year.